-Autothermal pyrolysis has four advantages:
+Autothermal pyrolysis has three advantages:

 - Reduced capital costs of more than 25 percent, according to technoeconomic analysis.

 We have modified our well-known pilot system to research autothermal pyrolysis.
 In this system, bio-oil is recovered in fractions, a patented BEI technology.
 The products include sugars for cellulosic ethanol and phenolic oils for production of bio-asphalt and diesel engine fuels.
 Autothermal pyrolysis also produces an excellent biochar, which can serve as a soil amendment and helps make the process carbon negative.